 Paletas are Mexican ice pops, typically made with fresh fruit.
-A popular street food also sold at shops called paleterias, some pops are sweet but others include a bit of heat with the addition of chiles.
-I try not to include recipes here that require special equipment.
-However, I’ve had so much fun making my own ice pops this summer I had to share.
-See my tips below for workarounds if you don’t have a juice extractor or ice pop molds.
+A popular street food also sold at shops called paleterias, some pops are sweet, but others include a bit of heat with chiles.
+If you love ice pops, you’d love paletas too!

 1/2 cup water